 I quickly learnt that Shin Splints is a common term used for ‘Medial Tibial Stress Syndrome’.
 This term refers to any soft tissue injury and inflammation along the front of the shin bone.
 Shin Splints are a well-documented injury in runners and luckily for them it is a relatively easy condition to diagnose and treat.

 So let’s start with the causes of this annoying pain in the front of your legs.
 The one that is preventing you from going out for that run, and what you can do to fix it.

 What Causes Shin Splints:

-- Poor foot biomechanics as the foot hits the grounds, causing the muscle at the front of the leg (tibialis anterior) predominantly to work and pull harder and longer than it should.
+- Poor foot biomechanics as the foot hits the grounds, causing the muscle around the shin bone to work and pull harder and longer than it should.

 - Overtraining and overworking without rest days or a new running program without conditioning the muscles for such distances yet.

 - Weak Tibialis Anterior muscle and /or worn out footwear that does not provide enough support or shock absorption.

 - The wrong type of running shoe for the foot type.